stridecolossus/jove-blog/blog/part-5-terrain/panama.md

 }
 ```

-This implementation is basically an analog of the equivalent JNA classes (e.g. `IntByReference`) and nicely requires minimal refactoring of the existing JOVE code.
+This implementation is basically a replacement for the equivalent JNA classes and nicely requires minimal refactoring of the existing JOVE code.

-> It is not yet clear how much overlap there will be (if any) between the relatively simple atomic by-reference parameters and the more complicated use-cases (structures, arrays, etc).
-These new classes may eventually be superceded by a transformer _archetype_ for all by-reference types.
-In particular it seems a bit daft to have to implement but disallow the `unmarshal` method.
+> It is not yet clear how much overlap there will be (if any) between these relatively simple by-reference parameters and the more complicated use-cases (structures, arrays, etc).

-Most of the GLFW library is now supported by the new framework other than the following:
+The GLFW library is now fully supported by the new framework other than the following (deferred until later):

-* The `glfwGetRequiredInstanceExtensions` method is somewhat of an edge case since it returns a string-array (the only method is either library that returns an array).

 * Callback support for GLFW devices.

+* The `glfwGetRequiredInstanceExtensions` edge case.

 ### Integration